Thursday, April 24, 2025

 "Reassessment can't be used as a means to generate more revenue."

 The state law requires that after the tax base has been equalized & brought to current market value, the millage rate must be reduced in order to collect the same amount of revenue as the previous tax year.
 If the tax bodies require additional money.
-The county & townships may not collect increased revenues greater than 5% on the total market value of all property in Lycoming County.
-The school districts are limited to a 10% increase.
+The county & townships may not collect increased revenues greater than 10% on the total market value of all property in Lycoming County.
+The school districts are limited to the school index.

 Do I have to pay a fee to file an Reassessment Appeal.